diefenbach/django-lfs/docs/user/concepts/products.rst

 of an arbitrary amount of similar variants.

-The most essential difference to a ``configurable product`` is, that every variant is a discrete product, with own data, like the price or the article, whereas the latter can be important for accounting.
+The most essential difference to a ``configurable product`` is, that every variant is a discrete product with own data, like the price or the article number - whereas the latter can be important for accounting.

-Technical the ``product with variants`` consists out of two parts: the base and the variants.
+Technical the ``product with variants`` consists out of two parts: the base and its variants.

 Base
 ^^^^